LDAP/domjudge-docker-stack/README.md

 ```
 docker service scale Domjudge_judge=number
 ```
-- Add nodes to the swarm: This distributes the judgehosts along the nodes
+- Add nodes to the swarm: This distributes the judgehosts along the nodes (rescaling may be needed)
 ```
 # Retrieve the join command for a worker (on the manager)
 docker swarm join-token worker